adrianbautista0/Azure-Active-Directory/README.md

 - Set up a virtual machine running Windows Server in Azure
 - Set up Active Directory
 - Configure Domain Services
-- Join a vritual machine to your domain
+- Join a virtual machine to your domain
 - Create organizational units and users
 - Setup remote desktop for your virtual machine
 - Create adittional users